bvandgrift/ex-rails5-api-lend/README.md

 ## Purpose

-This codebase exemplifies the implementation of most components of an API using Rails and Grape.
+This codebase exemplifies the implementation of most components of an API using Rails5 and rails-api (baked into Rails 5).
 It can be used as an educational tool, a reference, or the basis for beginning a new project or building a Rails template.

 ## Rationale

-Note, we're speaking mainly about Rails 4.x here.
+Note, we're speaking mainly about Rails 5 here.

 _WHY RAILS?_ In many applications, there is some crossover between the web application and the api.
 The basic rails setup is comfortable and easily extended.
 Configuration is well-understood.
-In short, Rails provides a set of environmental features that will facilitate development, even if (as in this case), we aren't using controllers at all, and are simply mounting rack apps using `config/routes.rb`.
+The new api-only features included in Rails 5 allow for simple API creation within the usual Rails idiom.

 In addition, many of the most common features in an API (authn/z, search, etc.) can be found in well-established rubygems we can include.
 As a base,